 Vintage Sapphire Engagement Ring

-The rediscovery and popularity of vintage engagement rings couples perfectly with the sapphire.
+The rediscovery and popularity of vintage engagement rings couple perfectly with the sapphire.
 True vintage engagement rings are commonly set with sapphire, and that is one of the reasons why sapphire engagement rings are so popular now!
-The classic blue sapphire and white diamond combination evokes a feeling of heirloom jewelry, even when set in a modern ring.
+The classic blue sapphire and white diamond combination evokes a feeling of heirloom jewelry, even in a modern ring.

 White Sapphire Engagement Ring

-Sapphire is a more affordable choice than diamond, but beware of the colorless sapphire.
+Sapphire is more affordable than diamond but beware of colorless or white sapphires.
 The reason for a sapphire in an engagement ring is truly for color.
-A colorless sapphire does not compare to diamond.
-A diamonds scintillation gives it fiery colors... a rainbow of colors that play in the white, whereas a white sapphire does not have this scintillation.
+While large white sapphires can be stunning, they also lack the sparkle of a diamond.
+A diamond's scintillation gives it fiery colors... a rainbow of colors that play in the white, whereas a white sapphire does not have this scintillation.
 It is simply... colorless, white.
 And when it gets a little dirty, it really has no redeeming features.
-The example on the right was made for a client that insisted upon white sapphire, even with the above disclaimer.
-She came back a month after wear and had it replaced with a Moissanite.
 The best diamond alternatives would be Lab-Created Diamonds or Moissanite.

-Final Words of Advise on Picking a Sapphire for your Engagement Ring
+Final Words of Advice on Picking a Sapphire for Your Engagement Ring

 When picking your special colored sapphire, choose a color that is special to you, something that makes you feel good.
 Color can be power and personality.
 Each sapphire is totally and completely unique.
-Pair the sapphire choice with an engagement ring that reflects your style, the love and romance in your life at this time, and know that a quality sapphire engagement ring will withstand the test of time.
-Pass it down; it is an heirloom treasure that will be cherished for generations to come.
+Pair the sapphire choice with an engagement ring that reflects your style, the love, and the romance in your life at this time, and know that a quality sapphire engagement ring will withstand the test of time.
+Pass it down; it is an heirloom treasure that will be cherished for generations.

 YOUR OPINION MATTERS